dukecomeback/pal4nal.pl/README.md

   pal2nal.pl is fast, however, it have zero tolerance to cds-pep sequence inconsistency, thus on this situation give an empty output.
 What make it worse? cds-pep inconsistency exists even with the data downloaded from Ensembl/NCBI(genome).

 The last straw crashed me:
-  Recently I found that my CDS alignments, gap-removed using Gblocks -t=c, contain lots of premature stop codons when being    translated into preteins (maybe I use Gblocks wrong).
+  Recently I found that my CDS alignments, gap-removed using Gblocks -t=c, contain lots of premature stop codons when being    translated into proteins (maybe I use Gblocks wrong).
 Can I removing gaps from protein alignment first then translate them to CDS alignment?
-(I have tested it afterward, better not do this!!!! genewise failed to retrieve the correct condon #@2019-3-12)
+(I have tested it afterward, better not do this!!!! genewise failed to retrieve the correct condon, however, the good news is, when using pal4nal.pl with "Gblock -t=c" afterwards, premature stop codons never pop out again #@2019-3-12)

 How does pal4nal.pl do it?
   1)readin protein alignment and corresponding CDS sequence